Vegetarians Beware! 37 Foods That Are Surprisingly Not Vegetarian

 Jiffy Cornbread Mix

-Many store bought pie crusts, and traditional pie crust recipes include lard as a way to hold the ingredients together.
-Although butters and vegetable based products can be substituted for lard in these ingredients, many professional bakers still prefer to use lard due to the flakiness that it provides to the crust.
+Many store-bought pie crusts and traditional pie crust recipes include lard as a way to hold the ingredients together.
+Although butter and vegetable-based products can be substituted for lard in these ingredients, many professional bakers still prefer to use lard due to the flakiness that it provides to the crust.

-Most restaurant and homemade versions of tortillas are often made with lard for a soft “melt in your mouth” texture.
-Store bought varieties do not usually contain this lard, but it is still worth taking a look at the ingredient list, just to make sure.
+Most restaurants and homemade versions of tortillas are often made with lard for a soft “melt in your mouth” texture.
+Store-bought varieties do not usually contain this lard, but it is still worth taking a look at the ingredient list, just to make sure.